Menopausal Hormone Therapy

 For decades, women have used hormone therapy to ease symptoms of menopause, such as hot flashes and sweating.
 This is called menopausal hormone therapy, and you may see it abbreviated as HT or MHT.
 You may also hear it described as hormone replacement therapy (HRT), postmenopausal hormone therapy (PHT), or postmenopausal hormones (PMH).

-In the past, many doctors and their patients believed HT had other health benefits besides helping menopause symptoms.
-But several well-conducted studies have led doctors to conclude that the risks of HT may outweigh the benefits for most women.
-Still, each woman may have different concerns that should be discussed with her doctor.
+In the past, many doctors and their patients believed that MHT didn’t just help with hot flashes and other symptoms – it had important health benefits.
+But well-conducted studies have led doctors to conclude that the risks of MHT often outweigh the benefits.
+Still, each woman should discuss her concerns with her doctor.

-Here we will discuss what is known about how HT can affect a woman’s risk of getting certain cancers.
-We will not go into the possible effects of HT on other diseases like osteoporosis (bone thinning), stroke, heart disease, blood clots, and dementia.
+This document will cover how MHT can affect a woman’s risk of getting certain cancers.
+It will not go into the possible effects of MHT on other diseases like osteoporosis (bone thinning), stroke, heart disease, blood clots, and dementia.

-This is not meant to be a policy statement of the American Cancer Society – it’s a summary of published medical studies on the subject.
-Women who are thinking about using HT should talk with their doctors about the information covered here.
-Women should also understand the risks and benefits of HT and the follow-up they will need if HT is used.
+This is not a policy statement of the American Cancer Society – it’s a summary of published medical studies on the subject.
+Women who are thinking about using MHT should talk with their doctors about the information here.
+Women should also understand the risks and benefits of MHT and the follow-up they will need if MHT is used.
 Based on this information, a woman and her doctor may decide that hormones are or are not needed for a short time to help with symptoms of menopause.
 As the menopausal change winds down, most of the symptoms taper off.
-At that time, it’s a good idea to stop HT because the risks tend to climb even higher.
+At that time, it’s often a good idea to stop MHT.

-Changing hormone levels cause the symptoms that are often linked to menopause – hot flashes and night sweats, for instance.
-These symptoms tend to fade away at some point, whether or not they are treated.
-Other symptoms, like dryness and thinning of vaginal tissues can start after menopause, and may get worse over time.
-Low estrogen levels are normal after “the change,” and can also increase the risk of other health problems like osteoporosis.
+Most of the symptoms of menopause are linked to lower estrogen levels.
+Some symptoms – hot flashes and night sweats, for instance – tend to fade away at some point, whether or not they are treated.
+Other problems, like dryness and thinning of vaginal tissues and bone thinning can start after menopause, and may get worse over time.

-The most commonly prescribed hormones are estrogen and progestin used together, but HT can also refer to estrogen alone.
-It is important to know which type of HT you are talking about when looking at the risks.
-In this discussion, we will use estrogen therapy (ET) to mean estrogen alone, and estrogen progestin therapy (EPT), often called combined HT, to mean estrogen and progestin together.
+The most commonly prescribed hormones are estrogens and progesterones or progestins (drugs that act like progesterone).
+Often, these 2 hormones are used together, but some women are given estrogen alone.
+It is important to know which hormones you are talking about when looking at the risks.
+Here estrogen therapy (ET) means estrogen alone, and estrogen-progestin therapy (EPT), often called combined HT, means estrogen and progestin together.
+There are a number of versions of estrogen and progestin available, both in terms of the hormone itself and how it is given.

 Estrogen-progestin therapy or EPT

-- Continuous EPT means giving the same dose of estrogen and progestin each day.
+- Continuous EPT means the same dose of estrogen and progestin is taken each day.
+Women often prefer continuous EPT because it rarely leads to menstrual-like bleeding.

-- Sequential (cyclical) EPT uses different amounts of each hormone on specific days during the month so that the hormone levels are more like the natural menstrual cycle.
+- Sequential (cyclical) EPT means different amounts of each hormone are taken on specific days during the month so that the hormone levels are more like the natural menstrual cycle.
+This produces bleeding like a menstrual period, although it can be less often than monthly.

 Estrogen therapy or ET

-Hormones that are given as pills or as a patch are absorbed through the digestive system or the skin and reach all parts of the body through the bloodstream.
-This type of therapy is referred to as a systemic treatment.
-There is also a type of vaginal ring that delivers a large dose of hormone to the whole body, so that it would also be considered systemic treatment.
+Hormones that are given so that they enter the bloodstream and circulate to reach all parts of the body are called systemic hormones.
+These hormones can be taken as pills or used in a patch where they are absorbed through the skin.
+Some forms of estrogen and progestin can be given as injections (like into a muscle or under the skin), but these are not often used to treat the symptoms of menopause.
+There is also a type of vaginal ring that delivers a large dose of estrogen to the whole body, so that it would also be considered systemic treatment.
 It gives a much higher dose than the topical vaginal ring discussed below.

-Dry or thinned vaginal tissues respond to very small doses of estrogen.
-These small doses are placed inside the vagina in the form of creams, rings, or tablets that slowly release hormones to the vagina and nearby tissues.
-Even though tiny amounts of hormone may enter the blood, most of it stays in the vaginal tissues.
-This is considered topical use.
 (As noted earlier, there is a type of vaginal ring that delivers high doses of hormones to the whole body, which would be considered systemic treatment.
-If you are unsure about the type of ring you have, check with your doctor.)
+If you are unsure about the type of ring you have, check with your doctor.).

 Hormone therapy and cancer risk